Bhumika3005/Personalized-Learning-Recommendation-System/README.md

  Personalized Learning Recommendation System

-A Deep Learning + LLM powered system that provides personalized, goal-based, and step-by-step learning recommendations for learners.
+A Deep Learning and LLM powered system that provides personalized, goal-based, and step-by-step learning recommendations for learners.

-Problem Statement
+Problem Statement:

 Online learning platforms do not properly personalize content for learners.
 They recommend courses based on clicks or popularity instead of understanding user goals, skill level, and learning needs.
 Because of this, learners receive irrelevant suggestions and do not get a clear step-by-step learning path.